julieqiu/opensourcelive/README.md

 presented by
 [Julie Qiu](https://twitter.com/jqiu25) and
-[Rebecca Stambler](https://twitter.com/stamblerre) at the Google Open Source Live event on 11/5.
+[Rebecca Stambler](https://twitter.com/stamblerre) at the Google Open Source Live event on November 5, 2020.

-## Tutorial Prerequisities

-In this tutorial, you will be building a Go web application that converts markdown to HTML and displays them in your browser.
+In this tutorial, we will be building a Go web application that converts markdown to HTML and displays them in your browser.

 To participate in this tutorial, you will need to download: